57tr/57tr/README.md

 <h1 align="center"> Hey there!</h1>

 <p align="center">I am a javascript, java and css developer with one year of experience in the field of technology.
 I have strong object-oriented programming skills and have used popular frameworks like Angular, React, and Spring.
-Additionally, I have experience in database implementation and have worked with MySQL, MongoDB and Oracle.</p>
+Additionally, i have experience in database implementation and have worked with MySQL, MongoDB and Oracle.</p>

 <h2 align="center">Interests</h2>